p10rahulm/ius-cstheory-website/content/seminars/20200511_NikhilSrivastava.md

 cones are random perturbations of the cones induced by the elementary symmetric polynomials.
 Constructing succinctly describable cones with this property remains an open question.
 The proof involves robust versions of several classical facts about real rooted polynomials.
+<br><br>
+Joint with with Prasad Raghavendra, Nick Ryder, and Ben Weitz.